thost96/tankerkoenig-card/README.md

 *only required if it should be shown

 ## Icons
-The icons must be in `*.png` format and can be uploaded using the lovelace adapter custom cards tab.
+The icons must be in `*.png` format and the filename must be all lowercase.
+The Icons can be uploaded using the lovelace adapter custom cards tab.
 A reload is needed after the upload.